StingyJack/Mermaider/README.md

 a branch I dont want to instead of just switching out the base.
 Staging changes doesnt help, its just down to me having to manually copy files around again.
 I don't get what is so appealing about convoluting something conceptually simple like safe source control.
 Please no git zealots.
-Go work with almost brainless easy TFVC, SVN, and even VSS6 (ok, that's kind of low, but file corruption is as bad as not letting me commit).
+Go work with almost brainless easy TFVC, SVN, and even VSS6 for a bit first (ok, that last one is kind of low, but file corruption is as bad as not letting me commit).

 The moral of that rant is that if you want to submit a PR, and you forgot to branch before making changes, that's just fine by me.
 I dont need or expect perfect commit histories, and amending or grooming